NikolayKanchevski/GridPathfinding2D/README.md

 ````

 <br>
 <p>Those are the values that can be changed from the user.
 However, we still need a few more, three to be precise.
-They are going to be the ones that are not accessible from out of the script and will store tha pathfinder info:</p>
+They are going to be the ones that are not accessible from out of the script and will store the pathfinder info:</p>

 ````
 Vector2Int originPosition; // This represents the bottom-left corner node of our grid